-Consider asynchronous communication between loosely coupled services to increase availability in Azure applications.
-In this pattern, write messages to either storage queues or Azure Service Bus queues for later processing.
-When you write the message to the queue, control immediately returns to the sender of the message.
-Another tier of the application handles the message processing, typically implemented as a worker role.
-If the worker role goes down, the messages accumulate in the queue until the processing service is restored.
-As long as the queue is available, there is no direct dependency between the front-end sender and the message processor.
-This eliminates the requirement for synchronous service calls that can be a throughput bottleneck in distributed applications.
+To increase availability in Azure applications, consider asynchronous communication between loosely coupled services.
+In this pattern, messages are written to either storage queues or Azure Service Bus queues for later processing.
+When a message is written to the queue, control immediately returns to the sender.
+Another service of the application (typically implemented as a worker role) processes the message.
+If the processing service stops working, the messages accumulate in the queue until the processing service is restored.
+There is no direct dependency between the front-end sender and the message processor.
+This eliminates synchronous service calls that can cause bottlenecks in distributed applications.

-A variation of this uses Azure Storage (blobs, tables, queues) or Service Bus queues as a failover location for failed database calls.
+A variation of this pattern stores information about failed database calls in Azure Storage (blobs, tables, or queues) or Service Bus queues.
 For example, a synchronous call within an application to another service (such as Azure SQL Database) fails repeatedly.
-You might be able to serialize that data into durable storage.
-At some later point when the service or database is back online, the application can re-submit the request from storage.
-The difference in this model is that the intermediate location is not a constant part of the application workflow.
-It is used only in failure scenarios.
+You might be able to serialize that request into durable storage.
+At some later point when the service or database is back online, the application can resubmit the request from storage.
+The difference in this model is that the intermediate location is used only during failures, not as a regular part of the application workflow.

 In both scenarios, asynchronous communication and intermediate storage prevent a downed back-end service from bringing down the entire application.
 Queues serve as a logical intermediary.
-For more guidance on choosing the correct queuing service, see Azure queues and Azure Service Bus queues--compared and contrasted.
+For more information on choosing between queuing services, see Azure queues and Azure Service Bus queues — compared and contrasted.